 As members of the Alvernia community, we commit to uphold the highest academic standards, based on honesty, trust, fairness, respect, and responsibility.
-We promise to act with the highest degree of integrity and moral courage in regard to our behavior and those we observe.

-Breaches of honesty include (but are not limited to):
+We promise to act with moral courage in regard to our behavior and those we observe.
+Breaches of honesty include but are not limited to: